 As we look forward, we will continue to invest in the social and economic drivers that mitigate poverty—and focus on helping our region’s recovery efforts.

 On behalf of our entire team, thank you for supporting your local United Way.
 None of these accomplishments would be possible without our supporters and partners, like you.
-To learn more about our impact and read the full Leading the Way publication, visit here.
+To learn more on our impact and read the full Leading the Way publication, visit here: Leading the Way